 |0 ns||‘0’ → ‘1’||‘U’ → ‘0’||1 delta cycle|

 |0 ns +1||‘1’||‘0’ → ‘1’||1 delta cycle|

 The event schedule matches the waveform with expanded delta cycles.
 Take notice of the signal values in the last delta cycle in each of the timesteps.
 That is, when the “Time + delta” column reads “0 ns + 2” and “5 ns +2”.

-Sig2 have a scheduled value at this point.
-That’s how the simulator knows that it is time to proceed to the next timestep which is not a delta cycle.
+Sig2 has a scheduled value at this point.
+That’s how the simulator knows that it is time to proceed to the next timestep, which is not a delta cycle.
 All changes have propagated through the logic, and there are no more scheduled changes.